miayam/learn-css/005 Inheritance/README.md

 Personally, I am only concerned with `font-size`, `font-family`, `font-weight`, and `color`.
 Forget some of them if you choose so.

-These are inheritable CSS properties. :
+These are inheritable CSS properties:

 * `azimuth`
 * `border-collapse`